-Women are a core pillar in business, but in far too many cases women face inordinate challenges and find themselves behind their male counterparts based on several measures when it comes to business ownership and incomes.
+Women are a core pillar in business, but in far too many cases, women face inordinate challenges and find themselves behind their male counterparts when it comes to business ownership and incomes.
 While there are many incredibly successful female entrepreneurs that come to mind when discussing women in business, women remain underrepresented at the workplace and often earn less than their male counterparts for the same work.

 Business owners already struggle to qualify for business loans or other forms of financing as they try to build business credit and build their businesses, and women business owners more so.
 When loans are tough to come by, money can be in short supply and small businesses struggle.

 The grants below are doing something to solve that problem.
 If you are a woman looking to start or grow a business, these small business grants for women and other resources may be just what you need to get to the next level.

 What Is a Small Business Grant?

 If you’re not familiar with grants, it’s important to understand that, unlike small business loans, you do not have to pay them back.
 They are funds provided by local, state, or federal governments, or by private foundations or corporations, designed to help small business owners—in this case, women—launch and grow their businesses.

 What Can You Use Small Business Grants For?

 If you own your own business, you know how many expenses you have in a given month.
 Some grants allow you to use the funds for any business-related expenses, while others may have more specific parameters.
 You may be required to use the money to invest in serving a particular niche or use it for equipment for your company.
 Always read the rules and regulations before applying to make sure you can use the money for what you need.

 The 10 Best Small Business Grants for Women

 These are some of the better-known grants for women, but don’t stop here.
 Look to your local Chamber of Commerce and business organizations to find others.